Bhagavad Gīta Bhāshya and Tātparya

 [अविनाशिनं (avināśinam) - indestructible; शरीर (śarīra) - body; अपाय (apāya) - destruction; अदिवर्जितम् (adivarjitam) - free from; नित्यं (nityaṃ) - eternal; स्वरूपतः (svarūpataḥ) - by nature; एनं (enaṃ) - this; परमेश्वरम् (parameśvaram) - Supreme Lord;]

-The word 'avinashinam' indicates one who is devoid of defects such as the destruction of the body; 'nityam' indicates one's own essence; 'enam' is a reference to the supreme lord.
+The word 'avinashinam' indicates one who is free from bodily destruction; the word 'nityam' indicates it is by his own nature; the word 'enam' is a reference to the supreme lord.

 "कर्तृत्वं तु स्वतन्त्रत्वं तदेकस्य हरेर्भवेत् ।तच्चाव्ययं तस्य जानन् कथं कर्ता स्वयं भवेत्।"